• Skip to primary navigation

 Instructions

-• Take the rump steaks out of the refrigerator one hour before cooking.
+• Season: Take the rump steaks out of the refrigerator one hour before cooking.
 Pat them dry using kitchen paper.
 Rub with salt and pepper on both sides.

 • Heat the cast-iron skillet very well, about 4-5 minutes.
 Add the oil, turn the pan carefully to coat the bottom with the oil, then add the steaks.
 If using, add the cherry tomatoes as well.
 Turn the tomatoes often while they are in the pan.